hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_operations.rst

 ++++++++++++++++++++++

-- Used for securing Daml workflows and for determining an SV's ``svPartyId``, which is used for various SVC governance flows as well as for receiving SV rewards.
+- Used for securing Daml workflows and for determining an SV's ``svPartyId``, which is used for various DSO governance flows as well as for receiving SV rewards.
   For general information on Canton and Daml identities see the `Canton documentation on Identity Management <https://docs.daml.com/canton/usermanual/identity_management.html>`_.
 - Participant identities are important for multiple types of quorums

-  - Quorums for confirming Daml transactions as the SVC party (>⅓ of onboarded SVs)
+  - Quorums for confirming Daml transactions as the DSO party (>⅓ of onboarded SVs)
-  - Quorums for administering the domain topology on behalf of the SVC party (>⅔ of onboarded SVs once activated)
+  - Quorums for administering the domain topology on behalf of the DSO party (>⅔ of onboarded SVs once activated)
-  - Quorums for confirmation-based SVC Daml workflows (>⅔ of onboarded SVs; on DevNet instead usually >½)
+  - Quorums for confirmation-based DSO Daml workflows (>⅔ of onboarded SVs; on DevNet instead usually >½)

   ..
 TODO(#7746): remove "once activated"